Sl0thie/MusicVideos/README.md

 # File Importer
 File Importer is a console application that imports video files to a base directory for use in the web application.
 It stores the files in a folder for the artist and then a folder for the video title.
 If then creates a thumbnail for the video as well as two waveform files using ffmepg.

+## MusicVideos
+This is the web site version of the server.

+## MusicVideosService
+This is the windows service version of the server.